Frequently Asked Questions About Christianity, Answered Honestly!

 enslavement to tobacco and nicotine.
 And make no mistake, it is an

-enslavement, even though those addicted usually profess ability to stop
+enslavement, even though some of those addicted may actually profess ability to stop

 smoking whenever they want.
 Because to confess that they cannot would be